FarhanAbyss/trustpositif-block-page/README.en.md

 ## ⚠️ Disclaimer

-This is **not** an official KOMDIGI/MCDA or Ministry of Communications and Digital Affairs of the Republic of Indonesia page.
-This project was made independently for educational purposes and can be used as a custom block page on ISP, RT/RW Net, and home/school router networks.
+This is **not** an official page from Komdigi or the Ministry of Communication and Digital Affairs of the Republic of Indonesia.
+This project was created independently for educational purposes and can be used as a custom block page on ISP networks, RT/RW Net, and home or school routers.

 ---

 ## ✨ Features

-- 🌙 **Dark Mode** — Dark theme with glassmorphism effect
+- 🌙 **Dark Mode** — Dark theme with glassmorphism effects
-- 🌐 **Bilingual** — Supports Bahasa Indonesia & English
+- 🌐 **Bilingual** — Supports Indonesian & American English
-- 🖼️ **Dynamic Logo** — Logo automatically switches when changing language (Komdigi ↔ MCDA)
+- 🇮🇩🇺🇸 **Dynamic Logo** — Logo automatically swaps when the language changes (Komdigi ↔ MCDA)
-- 📱 **Fully Responsive** — Supports all devices (Mobile, Tablet, PC, Ultrawide, 4:3 Monitor)
+- 📱 **Fully Responsive** — Supports all devices (small phones to ultrawide monitors) using `clamp()` for smooth scaling
-- 🎨 **Animations** — Using Animate.css + AOS (Animate On Scroll)
+- 🎨 **Animations** — Uses Animate.css + AOS (Animate On Scroll)
+- ⚖️ **Updated Legal Basis** — References Law No. 1 of 2024 (Second Amendment to the EIT Law), Article 40(2a) & (2b)
+- 🚨 **4 Report Buttons** — AduanKonten.id, AduanNomor.id, CekRekening.id, and official email
+- 🛑 **Stop Online Gambling** — Information button for anti-gambling campaign #BersamaStopJudiOnline
 - 🖱️ **PC/Laptop Support** — Cursor pointer, hover, focus & keyboard navigation
 - 🍎 **Safari Support** — `-webkit-` prefix for glassmorphism
+- ♿ **Accessible** — `aria-label` on language buttons, blur auto-disabled via `prefers-reduced-motion`
-- 🔍 **SEO Ready** — Complete meta tags + Open Graph for social media & WhatsApp preview
+- 🔍 **SEO Ready** — Full meta tags + Open Graph for social media & WhatsApp previews
+- ⚡ **Performance** — Google Fonts preconnect, no duplicate scripts

 ---